-Additionally, Ms. O’Connor is actively involved in the proceeding styled as In Re: Yasmin and Yaz (Drospirenone) Marketing Sales Practices and Product Liability Multidistrict Litigation (MDL No. 2100), pending in the United States District Court for the Southern District of Illinois, in which thousands of young women and adolescent girls are claiming injuries (blood clots, pulmonary embolism, gallbladder disease) due to their exposure to novel oral contraceptive pills manufactured, marketed and sold by Bayer Healthcare Pharmaceuticals, Inc. Ms. O’Connor has been instrumental in preparing the first group of bellwether cases for trial, including the development of evidence in support of the generic theories of liability as well as the proof of causation and damages in the specific cases.
-To that end, she has conducted and defended numerous fact witness and expert witness depositions.
-She has been instrumental in retaining eminently qualified experts in the relevant disciplines, overseeing the service of expert reports, in addition to successfully defending the experts who were subjected to Daubert challenges.
-She, along with her partner, Gary Douglas, and other members of the Plaintiffs Steering Committee, comprise the trial team, slated to try the first bellwether case in East St. Louis, Illinois, before Chief Judge David Herndon who presides over the litigation.
+From 2010 through 2018, Ms. O’Connor was a member of the science and trial team of the In Re: Yasmin and Yaz (Drospirenone) Marketing Sales Practices and Product Liability Multidistrict Litigation (MDL No. 2100), pending in the U.S. District Court for the Southern District of Illinois.
+Ms. O’Connor was instrumental in retaining eminently qualified experts in the relevant disciplines, overseeing the service of expert reports, in addition to successfully defending the experts who were subjected to Daubert challenges.
+She, along with her partner, Gary Douglas, and other members of the Plaintiffs Steering Committee, were slated to try the first bellwether case before former Chief Judge David Herndon before the MDL settled.

 Admissions to Practice:

 - U.S. District Court, Eastern District of New York – 1989

 - U.S. District Court, Southern District of New York – 1989